Two-Factor Authentication is a Simple Step for Extra Online Account Security

 - And it’s a hurdle that would most stop them in their tracks.

-Here's how Google explains it to its customers.
+Here’s how Google explains 2-step verification to its customers.

 Who doesn’t use Google?
 Here’s what they will tell you, in their words.